 7.2.1 Description of application vulnerability

-As explained in clause 5.1.4, an assignment to a not yet existing variable is legal and creates the variable and its object on the spot.
+As explained in subclause 5.1.4, an assignment to a not yet existing variable is legal and creates the variable and its object on the spot.
 This capability also extends to the data members of a class, thereby extending that class.
 Moreover, reassigning an existing label to a different object binds the label to the new object regardless of the type of the previous object.
 Hence, any arbitrary assignment to a variable is legal.

 7.2.2 Cross reference